-This guest blog post is authored by Geoff Grice of Coal Management Company (CMC)
+This guest blog post is authored by Geoff Grice of Coal Management Company (CMC), a Tintri VMstore customer.

 Corporate I.T. departments face an ever rising bar of expectations when it comes to services and applications.
 The average business exec has very high standards set by the influx of high speed and flashy computer applications in their own home and their hand (smartphones and tablets).
 These experiences cultivate an impatience, an ‘at the click of the button’ mentality that employees demand from business systems.